Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 content with different types of media and metadata tracks originating from different sources.
 Also it allows storage of each track separately, and combining them later in a presentation based on user/operator preferences.
+Contrary, to multiplexed content, with late binding, the combination of media tracks is decided at playout.

 Note that it is important, as defined in MPEG CMAF that different CMAF Tracks have the same starting time sharing an implicit timeline.
-A stream becoming available late needs to be synchronized and time aligned with other streams ingested avoiding miss alignment and other issues.
+A stream becoming available late or from a different source needs to be synchronized and time aligned with other streams ingested avoiding miss alignment and other issues.

 Diagram 6: [=CMAF Track=] synchronization: